Achieve competitive advantage with IP protection

 We’ve found that an existing metal coating used for preventing corrosion in another industry is very effective as a battery electrode coating.
 Could we patent our discovery?

-Probably, yes.
 It’s possible to obtain valid patent protection for a new use of an existing product, device or component.
 A part of the assessment involves looking at how different the earlier original use is, relative to the new use.
 Here, corrosion resistance in another industry is arguably very different to promoting electrical charge transfer between component parts within a battery cell.

-The patent could be focussed to the battery cell incorporating the new coating, the method of operation and/or to the new use of this particular coating (metal layer) as a component part within a battery cell.
+The patent could be focused to the battery cell incorporating the new coating, the method of operation and/or to the new use of this particular coating (metal layer) as a component part within a battery cell.

 We’ve been developing a hydrogen fuel cell and have just discovered that by controlling the operation of an existing proton exchange membrane (PEM) cell, we can generate much more electricity.
 Could we secure patent protection for this?